dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2022-07-11-How-To-Engage-For-Imparting-Knowledge.md

 header:
      teaser: /assets/images/wiapost/5193-How-To-Engage-For-Imparting-Knowledge.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![How to Engage for Imparting Knowledge](/assets/images/wiapost/5193-How-To-Engage-For-Imparting-Knowledge.jpg)

-## How to Engage for Imparting Knowledge
+# How to Engage for Imparting Knowledge

 The biggest counterproductive assumption a teacher
 or a trainer can make about the class is
 "they all know what they want to learn and why they want to learn".